spieglt/fb-photos/README.md

 # Description

 This tool downloads all photos you're tagged in on Facebook.
-You will be prompted for your username, password, and whether you want to start from the most recent photos (backward) or the oldest (forward).
+You will be prompted for your username and password.
 A Chrome window will then open to Facebook, log you in, navigate to Photos of You, and start downloading.
 Because it uses a fresh Chrome instance, it will save the pictures to your default Downloads directory (`C:\Users\You\Downloads` or `~/Downloads`), though you can change this during the transfer in Chrome's settings.
 It does not handle videos.

 # Setup and Use